The Graduate’s Guide to Starting a Career in the Energy Industry

 How to Find the Right Role

 A graduate should start off by understanding their interests and abilities.
 Many employers encourage people to develop skills in other areas, so applicants should not be afraid to apply for energy sector jobs that may not perfectly align with their degree.
-Once a candidate understands their interests it is time to explore the many employment initiatives many energy companies offer, such as placements and graduate programmes.
+Once a candidate understands their interests it is time to explore the many employment initiatives many energy companies offer, such as placements and graduate programs.

 To fit the demands of the market role established, the ideal candidate would have developed the right skills and experience.
-This is done through paid roles, work placements, training programmes, further education or conferences.
+This is done through paid roles, work placements, training programs, further education or conferences.

 A Winning Application

-After building yourself through education, skill development and experience, it is time to start applying for jobs.
-A good start is looking for entry-level energy jobs or graduate energy jobs that align with your skillset.
-A permanent role is more likely to provide a greater sense of structure compared to contract work, which is important in a first job for many.
-Personalising your CV and cover letter to tailor to the specific requirements of the role helps a long way.
+Personalizing your CV and cover letter to tailor to the specific requirements of the role helps a long way.
 Before an interview it is important to have your research done on the employer and to be prepared to discuss technical capabilities as well as social competences.
 In case the interview is conducted online, test the technology and internet connection.
 Sit on a place that is visibly pleasant and well lit, with the light coming from the front, so you can be seen well on the camera.

 Conclusion

 Once you have your first role secured, make sure you stay committed to yourself by continuing your training and development.
-Many employers offer the ability to reskill or upskill yourself, especially as businesses pivot increasingly to renewables.
+Many employers offer the ability to reskill or upskill yourself, especially as businesses increasingly pivot to renewables.
 Taking advantage of these opportunities increases one’s employability.

 WTS Energy is committed to providing a wide range of vacancies ranging from entry-level to senior level all around the world.
 Our experienced recruiters know exactly what it takes to secure a meaningful role in the energy industry.
 To view our available vacancies follow the link.